HarmonyaDAO/HarmonyaDAO-frontend/README.md

 })
 ```

-When new texts are created or existing texts are modified in the application please leave a message in the OlympusDao app-translation channel for the translators to translate them.
+When new texts are created or existing texts are modified in the application please leave a message in the HarmonyaDao app-translation channel for the translators to translate them.

 ### Resolving merge conflicts with translations